-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-7. Have knowledge of and how to access, refer to, and inform others on the programs or resources, such as:

-- Housing choice vouchers.

-- Section 811 PRA

-- Mainstream/Non-Elderly Disabled (NED) vouchers.

-- Project based operating assistance.

-- Tenant based rental assistance (HOME and NHT).

-- 20% Units (LIHTC deeply affordable/accessible units).

-- Fair housing.

-- Reasonable accommodations.

-- Home ownership programs.

-- USDA rural housing services, loans, and grants.

-• Local and regional housing providers, housing resources and organizations serving persons with disabilities and older adults.

-• Privately financed housing opportunities and any other project based subsidies, local-state-federal housing initiatives as they are available.

-- Discharge processes from various institutional and residential settings. - Home Modifications funded through the Department, PHFA, and DCED. - Olmstead requirements. - Housing First. - Trained in Prepared Renters Program (PREP) training for agencies - Ability to use PAHousingSearch.com

-8. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.
+Have knowledge of and how to access, refer to, and inform others on the programs or resources, such - Housing choice vouchers. - Section 811 PRA - Mainstream/Non-Elderly Disabled (NED) vouchers. - Project based operating assistance. - Tenant based rental assistance (HOME and NHT). - 20% Units (LIHTC deeply affordable/accessible units). - Fair housing. - Reasonable accommodations. - Home ownership programs. - USDA rural housing services, loans, and grants. - Local and regional housing providers, housing resources and organizations serving persons with disabilities and older adults. - Privately financed housing opportunities and any other project based subsidies, local-state-federal housing initiatives as they are available. - $\bullet$ Discharge processes from various institutional and residential settings. - Home Modifications funded through the Department, PHFA, and DCED. - Olmstead requirements. - Housing First. - Trained in Prepared Renters Program (PREP) training for agencies - Ability to use PAHousingSearch.com - 8.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

-2. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 2. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

 - •The nature of the crime;

 - •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.